-Please allow 5 business days from your submission for approval.
+Please allow 10 business days from your submission for approval.
 We will email you as soon as your approval is ready.
-If your work is starting in fewer than 5 days, please make an appointment instead of using the online application.
+If your work is starting in fewer than 10 days, please make an appointment in addition to using the online application.

 Frequently Asked Questions

 When am I eligible to apply for CPT?